somedatapacket/docs.humio.com/content/administration/metrics.md

 show_functions_as_pages: true
 ---

-Humio outputs a number of metrics used to monitor and operating a Humio system.
+Humio outputs a number of metrics that can be used to monitor and operate Humio itself.

-The metrics are available in a number of ways:
+The metrics are available in different ways:

 ***JMX***

-Humio exposes all metris over JMX.
+Humio exposes all metrics over JMX.
 To enable it, you need to set the standard JMX options to your JVM by adding them to the [HUMIO_JVM_ARGS]({{< ref"configuration/_index.md#example-configuration-file-with-comments" >}}) configuration configuration.